wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Derivatives.md

 - $f'(x)$
 - $\frac{df}{dx}$
 - $D_x f(x)$

 ## Differentiation
-**Differential** refers to an infinitesimally small change in a function's variable and its corresponding change in the function's value.
-	It is used in various contexts, including differentials in calculus and differential equations.
+Differentiation is the process of finding the derivative of a function.
+	The derivative represents the rate at which a function is changing at any given point.

+Differentiation is used to determine the slope of a function at any point, find the rate of change, and solve problems involving motion, optimization, and other applications where rates of change are important.

+**Differentiation** is a process (finding the derivative).

+**Mathematical Representation**
+If you have a function $f(x)$, its derivative is denoted as
+$$\LARGE f'(x) \text{ or }\frac{df(x)}{dx}$$
 ### Differential
 The term "differential" comes from the concept of differences.
-	Differentiation refers to the changes or differences in output values of a function as the input changes.
+	**Differential** refers to an infinitesimal change in a function's Output Value resulting from a small change in the input value.
+		It is used in various contexts, including differentials in calculus and differential equations.

+**Differential** is a quantity (an infinitesimal change).

-The differential $dy$ is defined in terms of the derivative $f′(x)$ and the differential $dx$:
+For a function $y = f(x)$, the differential $dy$ is defined in terms of the derivative $f′(x)$ and the differential $dx$
 $$\LARGE dy = f'(x) \, dx$$
 ##### Differentials in a Limit
 As $h$ approaches zero, this ratio becomes $\frac{dy}{dx}$, representing the instantaneous rate of change.